 You may be wondering if it is illegal to not disclose the correct number of times you have been married before, and possibly even feeling embarrassed to have to review your history or admit to perceived past mistakes.
 Finally, you may be wondering if your marriage is still legal if you do not disclose your past marriages and if authorities check this information.
-At worst, you may wonder if they will communicate to your partner about your past without your consent.
+At worst, you may wonder if they will communicate with your partner about your past without your consent.

 Be Honest About Your Former Marriages

 While it may sound daunting, the healthiest thing you can do for your long-term relationship is to consider being honest with your fiancée about your former marriages.
 Although it is unlikely that the marriage officials would look into checking the validity of statements on a marriage license or notify your partner, the truth simply has a way of becoming known, and it could have a very negative impact on your marriage in the long run such as leading to an unsuccessful marriage.